-The pg_dist_placement table tracks the location of shards on worker nodes.
-Each shard assigned to a specific node is called a shard placement.
+The pg_dist_placement table tracks the location of shard replicas on worker nodes.
+Each replica of a shard assigned to a specific node is called a shard placement.
 This table stores information about the health and location of each shard placement.

 Name Туре Description placementid bigint Unique auto-generated identifier for each individual placement. shardid bigint Shard identifier associated with this placement.
 This value references the shardid column in the pg_dist_shard catalog table. shardstate int Describes the state of this placement.
-Different shard states are discussed in the section below. shardlength bigint For hash distributed tables, zero. groupid int Identifier used to denote a group of one primary server and zero or more secondary servers.
+Different shard states are discussed in the section below. shardlength bigint For append distributed tables, the size of the shard placement on the worker node in bytes.
+For hash distributed tables, zero. groupid int Identifier used to denote a group of one primary server and zero or more secondary servers.

-SELECT from pg_dist_placement; placementid shardid shardstate shardlength groupid
+LECT from pg_dist_placement; placementid shardid shardstate shardlength groupid

-- +
+- + •

-1 102008 8 1 0 1
+1 102 2008 1 0 ĺ 1

-2 102008 8 1 0 2
+2 102 2008 1 0 2

-3 102009) 1 0 2
+3 102 2009 1 0 2

-4 102009) 1 0 3
+4 102 2009 1 0 3

-5 102010) 1 0 3
+5 102 2010 1 0 3

-6 102010) 1 0 4
+6 102 2010 1 0 4

-7 102011 .
-1 0 4
+7 102 2011 1 0 4